zihyulin0/Auto-Force-Field-Fitting/README.md

 # TAFFI - Topology Automated Force Field Interactions
 ### Welcome to Lin's repo!
 ### Unfortunately, all the work I've done as a software developer (not as a researcher) is all under copyright and cannot be shared publicly.
+### Despite this project being all python/bash.
+My current job is actually mostly C++.
+I am also familiar with cross-language interoperability.
+I am always open to new exciting opportunities to grow.
+Feel free to contact me at zihyulin0@gmail.com
 ### This repo is my *ongoing* effort (a lot more unit tests to be added!) to refactor the research code I wrote to have a better data structure and for me and my PhD advisor to release this in the future for free.
 - ### For example driver script to see my coding style, see: driver_example.py
 - ### For the theory behind this force field framework that we developed, see: https://doi.org/10.1021/acs.jcim.1c00491